The Biden campaign invited people to make their own 'Team Joe' meme. It did not go as planned.

 The Trump War Room also weighed in, making an avatar showing that MS-13 gang members are “on Team Joe,” with a caption, “Thanks for pledging not to deport us!”

-Other users posted pictures of Biden invading women’s personal space on several occasions, and one posted a meme featuring Tara Reade, the woman who recently filed a police report accusing Biden of sexual assault from an alleged incident in 1993.
+Other users posted pictures of Biden invading women’s personal space on several occasions, and one posted a meme featuring Tara Reade, the woman who recently filed a police report accusing Biden of a sexual assault in 1993.